Find Cheap Renters Insurance Quotes in Your Area

 After addressing any potential medical issues from the fire and smoke, you should begin filing a claim with your renters insurance company.
 When it comes to insurance claims, the sooner after the incident you file, the more likely the process will go smoothly.

-We always recommend renters and homeowners have a preset inventory of everything they own as well as their likely value.
+We always recommend that renters and homeowners maintain an inventory of all belongings and their likely values.
 You do not need a receipt for everything you own, but your estimate of its value should be reasonable.
-Once you submitted your claim, your insurer may send over an adjuster if the damage is extensive.
-If they do not, they will then review your claim, then cut you a check for what they determine to be fair value for your lost possessions.
+Once you submit your claim, your insurer may send over an adjuster if the damage is extensive.
+If they do not send one, the company will review your claim and then cut you a check for what they determine to be fair value for your lost possessions.

 What to do if your apartment is unlivable

-Most renters policies come with a "loss of use" portion which is meant to cover living expenses should your home become unlivable due to fire and smoke.
-Coverage will reimburse you for any accommodations you make, meals you purchase, and essentially anything associated with being forced out of your apartment.
-If you choose to live at another residence either with friends or family, you could still tap into your loss of use policy to cover any excess commuting you would have to do, even extra food you have to buy.
+Most renters policies come with a "loss of use" portion.
+This is used to cover living expenses should your home become unlivable due to fire or smoke damage.
+The coverage reimburses you for any lodging, meals and essentially anything associated with being forced out of your apartment.
+If you choose to live at another residence with friends or family, you could still tap into your loss of use policy to cover things like excess commuting costs or extra food you have to buy.

-Just be aware however most policies will give about $5,000 worth of coverage.
-We'd recommend you buy more if you live in a city with a higher cost of living, or that has expensive hotel costs like New York City.
-Those are cases where the loss of use could easily be eaten up by several days outside your apartment, which could leave you on the hook for housing costs until the damage is addressed.
+Just be aware that most policies will give about $5,000 worth of coverage.
+We'd recommend buying more if you live in a city with a higher cost of living or one that has expensive hotel costs, such as New York City.
+Those are cases where the loss of use could easily be eaten up in a matter of days outside your apartment, which could leave you on the hook for housing costs until the damage is addressed.
 Opting for a higher coverage limit may cost you more for the policy, but it would pay off in cases like this.